MicrosoftDocs/azure-stack-docs/AKS-Hybrid/supported-kubernetes-versions.md

 If you're on the n-3 version or older, it means you're outside of support and are asked to upgrade.
 When your upgrade from version n-3 to n-2 succeeds, you're back within our support policies.
 For example:

 * If the oldest supported Kubernetes version is 1.27 and you are on 1.26 or older, you're outside of support.
-* When you successfully upgrade from 1.26 to 1.27 or greater, you're back within our support policies.
+* When you successfully upgrade from 1.26 to 1.27 or greater, you're back within the support window.

 Downgrades are not supported.